adstuart/azure-expressroute-direct-local/README.md

 ### Normal Condition / BAU

 As stated above, we want to utilise the green ER Local circuits under normal conditions to benefit from their free egress costs.
-We will keep the ingress/egress symmetrical to reduce and further compleixties (stateful firewalls etc).
+We will keep the ingress/egress symmetrical to reduce any further complexities (stateful firewalls etc).
 To do this we utilise normal ExpressRoute BGP traffic controls to preference the local circuit, and local peering location, for ingress/egress to the local region.

 E.g. In the diagram below, the customers WAN directs traffic to the Amsterdam Peering location for traffic destined to Azure West Europe.
 The Gateway in Azure West Europe then instructs the components within the Azure West Europe Virtual Networks to utilise the Amsterdam ER Local circuit when sending traffic in the opposite direction.

 ![](images/2021-09-02-15-54-56.png)

-This is typically achieve with a combination of BGP metrics including Weight, As-path-prepend and Local Preference, see links above for a deep dive on these subjects.
+This is typically achieved with a combination of BGP metrics including Weight, As-path-prepend and Local Preference, see links above for a deep dive on these subjects.

 ### Example Failure Scenario

 To highlight why the ExpressRoute standard circuits are needed, and when they will be used, lets take an example failure scenario.
-If the Amsterdam peering exchange has a complete failure (both customer or Microsoft Edge routers go offline), this effectively becomes unuseable as a connectivity path to West Europe.
+If the Amsterdam peering exchange has a complete failure (both customer or Microsoft Edge routers within this facility go offline), this effectively becomes unusable as a connectivity path to West Europe.

 ![](images/2021-09-02-16-05-28.png)